omallassi/apis-catalog/README.md

 Talking about Governance, you can think about (at least) :

 * _Design time Governance_ where we usually try to manage questions like : What are my APIs? how many versions of my specifications do I have?
-Are my APIs syntaxically correct?
+Are my APIs syntaxically correct (ie. how many zally ignore do I have...) ?
 Are my APIs semantically correct (hum, this one will generate a lot more [discussions](#about-governance))?
 Are security and compliance policies followed?
 Is this evolution backward compatible (or not)?
 How frequent is an evolution on my APIs?

 * _Runtime Governance_ where we usually try to manage questions like : Where are my APIs deployed (on which environments, which gateways...)? how many versions are deployed? is this API still used (or not) ?